 We are currently conducting two late Phase II clinical trials, one in the United States and the other in Europe.
 These clinical trials will provide further information on safety of the Technosphere Insulin System and its efficacy in maintaining blood glucose control.
 These clinical trials will also assist with the selection of appropriate doses of Technosphere Insulin for use in subsequent Phase III clinical trials.
-Twenty-seven clinical research centers are participating in the European trial.
+Twenty-seven clinical research centers are participating in the US study and thirty centers are participating in the European trial.
 These sites include major university research centers as well as well-known diabetes specialty clinics.
 Our clinical trials in Europe are monitored by a clinical research organization.